 Hualou Liang, PhD, is a Professor of Biomedical Engineering at Drexel University.
 He is affiliated with the Computational Neuroscience Initiative at University of Pennsylvania.
 He is known for pioneering the application of causal functional connectivity measures, particularly Granger causality, to the analysis of complex, high-dimensional neuroscience data.
 He is an elected Fellow of the American Institute for Medical Biological Engineering (AIMBE).

-His research focuses on Neuroengineering, Neuroinfomatics, Functional Brain Imaging, Cognitive and Computational Neuroscience, and Biomedical Signal Processing.
+His research experience throughout years ranges from areas in biomedical data analysis, machine learning to cognitive and computational neuroscience.
 His lab explores neural mechanisms of visual perception during various cognitive tasks using computational approaches.
 His recent work deals with (1) development of software package (www.brain-smart.org) for analyzing brain circuits, (2) neuronal oscillations and attentional control, (3) development of advanced signal processing methods for the analysis of nonstationary, multivariate neurobiological data (spikes, field potentials, EEG/MEG, fMRI etc), and (4) algorithm development for brain-computer interface or brain-machine Interface.

-Neuroengineering, neuroinfomatics, cognitive and computational neuroscience, neural data analysis and computational modeling, biomedical signal processing
+Neuroengineering, machine learning, cognitive and computational neuroscience, neural data analysis and computational modeling, biomedical signal processing